 Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2020 proxy statement (other than nominations for candidates for election as directors) and to be acted upon at our 2020 annual meeting of stockholders must be received by us, attention: Corporate Secretary, at our executive offices on or prior to November 27, 2019.
-If, however, the 2020 annual meeting is more than 30 days before or after the anniversary date of the 2019 Annual Meeting, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2020 proxy statement and to be acted upon at our 2020 annual meeting will be a date that we determine to be a reasonable time before we begin to print and send our proxy materials.
+If, however, the 2020 annual meeting is more than 30 days before or after the anniversary date of the 2019 Annual Meeting, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2020 proxy statement and to be acted upon at our 2020 annual meeting before we begin to print and send our proxy materials.
 In this event, we will disclose this deadline in a public filing with the SEC.